Financial aid •

 Believe it or not, an estimated $3.75 billion in Pell Grants alone went unclaimed for the 2021 high school graduating class.

-The good news is you may be able to appeal the decision by submitting a formal financial aid appeal letter.
+The good news is you may be able to negotiate with your financial aid office and/or appeal the decision by submitting a formal financial aid appeal letter.

-In this guide, we’ll explain how to write a financial aid appeal letter, the reasons why you may want to write a financial aid appeal letter, and walk you through a sample appeal letter.
+In this guide, we’ll explain how to communicate with your school, the reasons why you may want to write a negotiation letter and walk you through sample letters.

 Join 1000s of students who are ditching their student debt.